 Although the prices for admission to Disneyland parks in Los Angeles, California, can be quite daunting, there are several ways you can save money on your vacation to Walt Disney's original theme park resort as well as to the California Adventure Park.

 From traveling during the off-season to booking special budget ticket packages, these money-saving tips can help you avoid the high prices of admission, meals, and even accommodations for your stay in Los Angeles.
 Whether it's your first trip to the Happiest Place on Earth or you're trying to save money on your latest trip to Disneyland, you don't need to break the bank to enjoy this world-famous amusement park.

-Remember, too, that children under the age of 3 years old get in free to both Disneyland and Disney California Adventure theme parks while kids ages 3 to 9 only pay a youth ticket price, and kids 10 and older pay the adult admission rate.
+Remember, too, that children under the age of 3 years old get in at reduced rates to both Disneyland and Disney California Adventure theme parks while kids ages 3 to 9 only pay a youth ticket price, and kids 10 and older pay the adult admission rate.
 Although the prices vary by date, the normal admission rates (per day) for 2019 are as follows:

 - Single-Day Value: $97

 Disney introduced a surge pricing model for single-day tickets at Disneyland.
 This means that admission prices now fluctuate with demand, with higher prices during peak periods (think holidays and weekends) and lower prices during slower seasons, which mirrors the fluctuations in seasonal room rates that have long existed at Disneyland Resorts.

 Thus, it makes more sense than ever to visit when Disneyland is the least crowded.
 If your family can be flexible and visit at less-crowded times, such as midweek during the school year, your tickets will cost less.
 However, if you visit during weekends, school breaks, or holidays, your ticket prices will reflect this peak timing.